-Column heading from the 1918 Free Press announced a very justifiable reason for featuring Sergeant Tom Lee.
-Plus an incredible military record proudly inherited by Mrs Bett Abbott fondly recalling grandad with memorabilia for a double veteran.
+The above column heading from the 1918 Free Press clipping announces one very justifiable reason for featuring Sergeant Tom Lee.
+Plus an incredible military record with memorabilia proudly inherited by Mrs Bett Abbott who fondly recalled grandad also proving to be a double veteran.

 For all British servicemen below commissioned officer rank, a WWI Distinguished Conduct Medal recognised one of the oldest gallantry awards.
 They came second only to a Victoria Cross.
-The London Gazette firstly announced a basic listing for all recognised DCM recipients, which found this entry dated 22th October 1917.
+The London Gazette firstly lists all recognised DCM recipients, finding this entry 22th October 1917.

 The London Gazette dated 25th January 1918 then reports reason why Serjeant Lee was nominated for, and duly granted by the reigning King this elite award.
 But that, along with presentation uniquely held later that year in the Huthwaite Drill Hall only marked end of a long and brave military career.
 Retirement years were then made more comfortable by moving in with a Renshaw family.
 They gladly repayed same care that Tom once offered an abandoned child.
 And its through being raised as his son that offers fuller story of Serjeant Tom Lee DCM, beginning with his birth.